China Bans the Word 'Leica' on Social Media

 The video, titled “The Hunt,” is a fictionalized montage of various conflict areas around the world.
 Its most controversial sequence shows an English-speaking photojournalist scrambling to find his camera and being questioned by Chinese authorities.

-Tiananmen Square is never mentioned by name, but promotional film starts with the year and location of the student-led protests displayed prominently: Beijing 1989.
+Tiananmen Square is never mentioned by name, but the promotional film starts with the year and location of the student-led protests displayed prominently: Beijing 1989.
 The last shot of the film shows the photojournalist raising his camera and a reflection of the anonymous “Tank Man” in his lens.
 The real photo was taken by Jeff Widener and came to be one of the most famous photos of the 20th century.

 The promo video, which was posted on YouTube and Twitter, was created by Brazilian ad agency F/Nazca Saatchi & Saatchi, according to the South China Morning Post.
 And while the agency has done plenty of work for Leica in the past, the camera company is now claiming that the video was not “officially sanctioned.”